There have been some major shifts in social media trends over the past few years.

-Ryan Deiss at Digital Marketer recently did a talk at Traffic & Conversions Summit 2019 about the state of the Digital right now.
+Ryan Deiss at Digital Marketer did a talk at Traffic & Conversion Summit 2019 about the state of the “Digital World” right now.

 In a world obsessed with scale, the only other way left to go is to do the things which DON’T scale….

-Have those one on one conversations.
+- Have those one on one conversations.

-Surprise your customers with a real email every once in a while.
+- Surprise your customers with a real email every once in a while.

-Start showing up in the comments on your social feed and actually building relationships.
+- Start showing up in the comments on your social feed and actually building relationships.

 Let’s not forget, we’re all human and we all have needs and desires.

 2. Tone Of Voice MATTERS